 Friction is one of my favourite science concepts to learn about!
-It’s easy to investigate in lots of different ways with fun hands-on experiments and investigations.
+It’s easy to investigate in many different ways with fun hands-on experiments and investigations.

 Let’s experiment with friction